 As Nebraska’s largest hunt by participation – the firearm deer hunting season – comes into view from Nov.
-13-21, visions of antlers and venison tenderloins can make the mind wander a bit.
-So before you take to your stand or blind, glance over these deer hunting safety tips and regulation reminders to keep yourself focused, safe, and within the rules.
+11-19, visions of antlers and venison tenderloins can make the mind wander a bit.
+So before you take to your stand or blind, please read over these deer hunting safety tips and regulation reminders to keep yourself focused, safe, ethical and within the rules.

-With 42 years at the Nebraska Game and Parks Commission and as a landowner and longtime firearm deer hunter in Nebraska, here are my top priorities for hunters, who should:
+With 44 years at the Nebraska Game and Parks Commission, and as a rural land manager and longtime firearm deer hunter in Nebraska, here are my top priorities for hunters:

 — Make certain your deer permit is signed, you have a habitat stamp (if applicable) and any other required items.

 — Exercise caution driving to and from hunting spots.
 Deer activity increases this time of year at dawn, dusk and night, so slow down and be alert behind the wheel.
-Also watch out for slow-moving farm vehicles on rural roads as the crop harvest continues.
+Also watch out for large, slow-moving ag vehicles on rural roads hauling grain or hay.

 — Place some sort of blaze orange material on your ground blind to be readily seen from all directions and indicate to others that it is occupied.

-— Deploy an artificial light like a headlamp going to and from your hunting spot as an additional safety precaution and to allow you to see better in the dark.
+— Deploy an artificial light like a headlamp, cap lights or a flashlight going to and from your hunting spot as an additional safety precaution and to allow you to see better in the dark.

 — Use only approved safety equipment when hunting from a tree stand.
 Newer fall arrest systems offer more protection than older models.

-— Use binoculars, rather than a rifle scope, to identify your target.
+— Employ binoculars, rather than a rifle scope, to identify your target.

 — Keep aware of your surroundings.
 Be fully aware of your target and background.
 Before firing a shot, ask yourself: “Is the bullet flight path clear, is that a legitimate target and what am I going to hit if I miss my shot!